GiulioC/REPOSUM/README.md

 Semantic Inference
 -----
-Definition of a knowledge graph built with entities extracted from the documents using tellmefirst and philosophical entities extracted from Wikidata.
-The KG can the be used for semantic inference and reasoning using graph mining techniques, e.g. shortest path and betweennes centrality.
+Definition of a knowledge graph built with both entities extracted from the documents using tellmefirst and philosophical entities extracted from Wikidata.
+The KG can then be used for semantic inference and reasoning using techniques from graph theory, e.g. shortest path and betweennes centrality.

 Topic Modeling
 -----
-Computation of a fixed number of topics from unstructured textual content of the document, using a unsupervised clustering technique.
+Computation of a fixed number of topics from unstructured textual content of the documents, using an unsupervised clustering technique.